440P-DEX/2DPhysics/README.md

-# Description
+# Project Overview

-This repository is created to store and develop an engine with basic Physics with SFML using C++.
+This repository hosts the development of a physics engine implemented in C++ and powered by SFML (Simple and Fast Multimedia Library).
+The project aims to create a robust and efficient engine capable of simulating basic physics principles.